Code-Institute-Submissions/gjularic-hangman-game/README.md

 - tested if the HANGMAN variable is displaying hangman graphic correctly in the console
 - tested random word generation
 - tested user input guess
+- used letters are being added to the list correctly

 ## Credits